-Chicago Public Schools (CPS): The K-12 school system that operates under the Board.
+Chicago Public Schools (CPS): The Pre-K through 12th grade school system that operates under the Chicago Board of Education.

 Chicago Teacher Pension Fund (CTPF): The pension fund for Chicago teachers, principals, and administrative staff with teaching certificates.
 Teachers, principals, and administrative staff in the rest of the state belong to the Illinois Teacher Retirement System (TRS).